Aboriginal life expectancy

 I always say that when we lose an old person, we lose a library… language and culture.—Lola Forester, Aboriginal radio presenter

-The average life expectancy of Australian Aboriginal people is 59.6 years and has remained steady between 1990 and 2000 .
-American Indians and Alaskan natives lived an average 70.6 years over that period, also remaining steady.
-But life expectancy for Maoris and Canadian Aboriginal people improved from 67.7 to 71.1 years and from 70.6 to 72.9 years respectively.
+The average life expectancy of Australian Aboriginal people is 59.5 years and has remained steady between 1990 and 2000 .
+American Indians and Alaskan natives lived an average of 70.8 years over that period.
+Canadian Aboriginal people lived an average of 72.8 years, Maoris 71.1 years.

 - poor housing,